The Genesis Creation Narratives: Theology, Science, and Hermeneutical Approaches

 Conclusion

 The Genesis creation narratives continue to speak powerfully to the deepest questions of human existence: Where did we come from?
 Why are we here?
 What is our relationship to the natural world and to God?
-While Christians may disagree about the precise relationship between these narratives and modern science, they share a common confession that the world is God's creation, that humanity bears God's image, and that creation is the theater of God's glory and the arena of human vocation.
+While Christians may disagree about the precise relationship between these narratives and modern science—whether the days are literal or literary, whether Adam was a historical individual or a representative figure—they share a common confession that the world is God's creation, that humanity bears God's image, and that creation is the theater of God's glory and the arena of human vocation.

 Implications for Ministry and Credentialing